 - Peter Schirmacher

 - Vyacheslav Grinevich

 - George Birdsong, ICCR Chair, Structured Reporting Implementation Committee

 Sustaining member representatives

-- Iris Nagtegaal, ESP
+- Iris Nagtegaal, European Society of Pathology (ESP)

 - Alexandra (Ali) Brown, American Society for Clinical Pathology (ASCP)

 Strategic partner organisation representatives